Nova-UTD/navigator/docs/contributing/contributing-overview.md

 ### Branching & Feature Branches
 We will maintain both a main branch and a dev branch. main is more stable than dev.
 When you begin work on a feature or a bugfix, fork the dev branch, implement your change, and create a pull request back to dev once the change is relatively stable and well tested.

 Start branch names with '`feature_`', but other than that, name them however you want.
-Make sure the name descriptive and helpful, don't name a branch `feature_zcc` - that name is not helpful to someone trying to understand what the branch is for.
+Make the name descriptive and helpful.
+Don't name a branch `feature_zcc` - that name is not helpful to someone trying to understand what the branch is for.
 However, `feature_zed_camera_color` clearly describes what the branch is for.

 Make sure your commits are meaningful and grouped up.
 Don't commit your entire change history into a single commit, group them up so you have a timeline of your progress.